julianmendez/wikihtml/README.md

 Wiki markup, also wikitext or wikicode, is a markup language for wiki-based pages.
 It is a simplified human-friendly substitute of HTML.
 This library reads text written in this markup language and produces an HTML document.
 There are several "dialects" of wiki markup.
 This library implements a subset of the language used by the [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) software.

+The application generates the HTML document with the original wiki markup source code inside.
+Technically, the source code will be between: `<!--begin_wiki_text` and `end_wiki_text-->`.
+This allows to update an HTML file using the source in the same file.

+This could be useful, for example, when maintaining documentation of a project.
+The files can be easily edited using a text editor, but after processing them with this library, they can be viewed with a browser.

+When using only the wiki formatting, the produced document is an [XHTML 1.1](http://www.w3.org/TR/xhtml11/) document.

 #### Sections